ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/6-parallel-jobs/_index.md

 ### Create three Templates

 As mentioned the Github repository you configured as a **Project** contains three Playbooks to enforce different compliance requirements.
-Since you learned in the previous chapter how to do things with the AWX Collection in a Playbook, we want to put that knowledge to the test.
-Create a new Playbook to create the needed job **Templates** for the provided Ansible Playbooks.
+Since you learned in the previous chapter how to configure automation controller with the AWX Collection from a Playbook, we want to put that knowledge to the test.
+Create a new Playbook in your VScode editor on the bastion node that creates the needed job **Templates** for the provided Ansible Playbooks in automation controller.
 Create one task for each of the three Ansible Playbooks:

-- stig-packages.yml

-- stig-config.yml

-- cis.yml
+- **stig-packages.yml** (task name `Compliance STIG packages`)

+- **stig-config.yml** (task name `Compliance STIG config`)

+- **cis.yml** (task name `Compliance CIS`)

+You can basically use the task definition `AWX Job Template` from the Playbook `configure-controller.yml` and adapt the task's name and playbook parameters.
+With one important addition:

+- Change the Execution Environment by adding `execution_environment: Ansible Engine 2.9 execution environment` to each task.
+This is needed because the default Execution Environment doesn't contain a module we use in the Playbooks (`modprobe`)

 {{% notice tip %}}
 If you closed your VSCode terminal or lost connection, the environment variables with the connection parameters are gone.
 Just set them again by sourcing the `set-connection.sh` file you created before.